HFB 320 Hansa Jet: Into flight

 On 21 April 1964, the prototype conducted its maiden flight; during the following month, it was exhibited at the Hanover Air Show.
 A second prototype was flown on 19 October 1964.
-After a year of certification flight testing, on 12 May 1965, the first prototype crashed, resulting in the death of Hamburger Flugzeugbau's chief test pilot; the cause was determined to have been the occurrence of an unrecoverable deep stall which had been induced by the design of the T-tail.
+After a year of certification flight testing, on 12 May 1965, the first prototype crashed resulting in the death of Hamburger Flugzeugbau's chief test pilot; the cause was determined to have been the occurrence of an unrecoverable deep stall which had been induced by the design of the T-tail.
 As a consequence of the accident, various modifications were introduced to improve the aircraft's stall characteristics, including the installation of a stick pusher.

 Assembly of the first ten production aircraft commenced during May 1965, the first of these reportedly flew on 2 February 1966.
 The granting of type certification by German authorities was achieved on 23 February 1967, certification from the American Federal Aviation Administration (FAA) followed on 7 April 1967.
 Deliveries commenced during the following year.
 According to aviation journalist Richard Collins, Hamburger Flugzeugbau's sales and service teams appeared to make only half-hearted efforts, which led to little customer interest in comparison to other business jets.
-In the long run, this inability to generated sales soon brought about the end of the programme.
+In the long run, this inability to generate sales soon brought about the end of the programme.

 Factors such as increased competition from newer executive jets and a comparatively poor safety record had contributed to dwindling orders during the late 1960s; during 1973, production of the type was ceased.
 According to EADS, the multinational successor company to Hamburger Flugzeugbau, the decision to terminate further development efforts involving the Hansa Jet had been attributed to the intense international competition from rival manufacturers, as well as a decline in value of the U.S. dollar during this period.

 In 1969, the $840,000 HFB 320 was to be developed into the $1.7 million, Mach 0.76 HFB 330: flight-testing was to start in 1971 for FAR 25 certification by late 1972.

 It would have been stretched by 27.5 in and powered by Garrett ATF3 turbofans with thrust reversers for short-field operation.